cloudmesh-community/fa18-523-60/paper/paper.md

 The *$graphLookup* stage performs a recursive search on a collection.
-To each output document, it adds a new array field that contains the traversal results of the recursive search for that document [@www-docs.mongodb].
+To each output document, it adds a new array field that contains the traversal results of the recursive search for that document [@www-docs-mongodb].

 ```
   db.travelers.aggregate( [